mstksg/hoppy/README.md

 Homepage: http://khumba.net/projects/hoppy

-Hoppy is free software under the GNU Affero General Public License, version 3, the terms of which are in the `LICENSE` file.
+Hoppy is free software under the GNU Affero General Public License version 3, the terms of which are in the `LICENSE` file.
 I, Bryan Gardiner, reserve the right (a) to release all AGPL parts of Hoppy under a future version of the AGPL per section 14 of the AGPLv3, at my sole discretion, as well as the right (b) to extend rights (a) and (b) to another entity.
-By offering contributions to the project, you accept these terms, and agree to license your contributions under the project's current license(s).
+By offering contributions to the project, you accept these terms, and agree to license your contributions under the project's current license(s) at the time of your submission.

 Copyright 2015 Bryan Gardiner <bog@khumba.net>

 ## Installing

+Dependencies:

+- GHC >=7.10

+That's all!
 If you just want to install Hoppy to use it as a dependency of another project, then all you need to do is build and install the Cabal package in `hoppy/`.

 ## Using